t3solution/content_consent/README.md

 #### Installation using Composer

 The recommended way to install the extension is by using Composer.
+In your Composer based TYPO3 project root, just do

-In your Composer based TYPO3 project root, just do `composer require t3s/content-consent`.
+	composer require t3s/content-consent

 #### Installation as extension from TYPO3 Extension Repository (TER)